devmikh/serval-net/README.md

 ## Usage

-This server should be used together with [client side of Serval-net application](https://github.com/devmikh/serval-net-client)
+This server should be used together with the [front-end of Serval-net application](https://github.com/devmikh/serval-net-client), which will send requests to this server.

 <a id="demo"></a>